-Last of all, it’s a good idea to compare auto insurance quotes from multiple insurers.
-To get started with your free quotes for cheap, no-down-payment auto insurance providers, use the easy tool below or call our team at (855) 518-0148.
+Lastly, it’s a good idea to compare auto insurance quotes from multiple insurers.
+To get started with your free quotes for cheap, no-down-payment auto insurance providers, use the easy tool below.

 Our Recommendations For Auto Insurance

 We’ve researched many top-rated car insurance companies, and these are a handful that ranked highest in terms of customer service, affordability, and coverage.
 The providers below are great options for cheap car insurance.
 You can read more about these and other insurers in our review of the best auto insurance providers of 2022.

 We rate USAA 5.0 out of 5.0 stars.
-If you or a member of your family is a current or former member of the military, check out USAA car insurance.
-It received AM Best’s highest possible rating, A++, and ranks highly across the United States in the J.D.
-Power’s 2019 U.S. Auto Claims Satisfaction Study.
+If you or someone in your family is a current or former member of the military, check out USAA car insurance.
+The insurer holds AM Best’s highest possible financial strength rating, A++, and ranks highly across the United States in the J.D.
+Power 2020 U.S. Auto Insurance Satisfaction StudySM.
 In many states, USAA offers lower rates than any of its competitors.
-For more information, read our USAA insurance review.
+For more information, read our USAA auto insurance review.

 Our team rates Geico 4.5 out of 5.0 stars.
 Based on our research, we consider Geico the best car insurance company overall.
 It offers a variety of discounts and competitive rates.
 Geico ranked well in the J.D.
 Power 2020 U.S. Auto Claims Satisfaction StudySM and holds an A++ rating from AM Best and an A+ rating from the Better Business Bureau (BBB).
 For more information, read our Geico auto insurance review.